Walts62/ActiveDirectoryHomeLab/README.md

 <img src="https://i.imgur.com/vkRVDVc.png" height="80%" width="80%" alt="ADDS_Client Steps"/>
 <br />
 <br />
-Configured two Network Interface Cards (NIC), one will connect our domain controller to the external network (which will run NAT), while the second will connect to the internal VM network.
+Configured two Network Interface Cards (NIC), one will connect our domain controller to the external network (which will run NAT), while the second will connect to the internal VM network
 <br />
 <br />
 First Network Interface Card:  <br/>